mevdschee/php-crud-api/README.md

 ### Type sanitation

-If you enable the 'sanitation' middleware, then you (automtically) also enable type sanitation.
+If you enable the 'sanitation' middleware, then you (automatically) also enable type sanitation.
 When this is enabled you may:

 - send leading and trailing whitespace in a non-character field (it will be ignored).
 - send a float to an integer or bigint field (it will be rounded).